salsabat/NBAOverUnder/README.md

 If you encounter any issues, here are a few things to check:
 1. Ensure that you've activated the virtual environment and installed the dependencies using `pip install -r requirements.txt`
 2. Ensure you're using Python 3.x.
 Verify the version by running `python --version`
 3. Make sure you have Java 21.x+ installed for the GUI.
-If there are issues running the `.jar` file, try reinstalling Java.
+If there are issues compiling and running the `.java` file, try reinstalling Java.

 ## Acknowledgments